 You can use heavy equipment financing to buy any pre-owned or new equipment needed for business operations.
 You’ll typically receive around 80% to 100% of the heavy machinery’s full value.
 The equipment serves as loan collateral; you own it free and clear once you’ve paid off your debt.

 Business owners commonly use heavy equipment financing to purchase construction equipment like:

-- Heavy equipment value
+- Heavy vehicles